IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 the packet belongs; it is 0 if there is no flow ID.

-The IP protocol field contains a macOS `IPPROTO_` value for the packet; it may be `IPPROTO_RAW` if the packet was written to a raw socket.
+The IP protocol field contains a macOS `IPPROTO_` value for the packet; it might be `IPPROTO_RAW` if the packet was written to a raw socket.

 All fields following the effective command name field are optional; the length field indicates how many fields are present.